FalixNodes-Software/KB-articles/_drafts/2025-03-15-bungeecord.md

 6. Scroll down and set `online-mode` to `false`.

-7. Return to the File Manager.
+7. Save the file and return to the File Manager.

 8. Locate and open `spigot.yml`.